Merubokkusu/Discord-S.C.U.M/readme.md

 ### [Read the Wiki](https://github.com/Merubokkusu/Discord-S.C.U.M/blob/master/wiki.md)

 # Example
+\* note: discord is starting to (sometimes) require captchas for the login.
+So, in the meanwhile (until we add 2captcha.com support), provide the email, password, and token (or just the token if you dont want profile editing).
 ```python
 import discum
 bot = discum.Client(email=,password=,log=True) #note, this will not work if you have a MFA account